mixxxdj/manual/source/chapters/library.rst

      Mixxx library - Inline editing

 **Properties editor**:
-  Click on a **single track** in the library and select :guilabel:`Properties` to open the editor.
+  To open the editor right-click on a **single track** in the library or any track label in decks or samplers, then select :guilabel:`Properties` in the track menu.
+  You can also double-click any track label in the decks or samplers to open the editor directly.

   Add or change values in the editable fields, and save your changes as explained below.

   .. figure:: ../_static/Mixxx-200-Library-Properties-Editor.png